rsksmart/RSKIPs/IPs/RSKIP428.md

 As we see, this event consists of two params:

-- `btcTxHash` parameter represents the transaction hash without signatures of the pegout or migration transaction created.
-This param is limited to 32 bytes, which is the size of any Bitcoin transaction hash.
-This parameter is indexed and allows search queries by a given Bitcoin transaction hash.
+- `btcTxHash` parameter represents the bitcoin transaction hash without signatures of the pegout.
+- This param is limited to 32 bytes, which is the size of any Bitcoin transaction hash.
+This parameter is indexed and allows search queries by a given bitcoin transaction hash.

-- `utxoOutpointValues` parameter represents the outpoint values used for the pegout transaction.
+- `utxoOutpointValues` parameter represents the utxo outpoint values used for the pegout transaction.
-The order must match the inputs order for the pegout transaction.
+The order must match the inputs order of the pegout.
 This parameter stores a list of integers in VarInt format serialized as a byte array.
 The list of outpoint values is serialized and deserialized using VarInt encoding/decoding mechanism.
 The order of the outpoint values is preserved when serializing and deserializing the list of values.

-This event should be emitted every time a new peg-out is created.
+This event must be emitted every time a new peg-out is created.

 ## Rationale

-To make the PowPeg nodes able to retrieve the outpoint values used in a segwit peg-out transaction, so they can be provided to the HSM Segwit in order to sign the given peg-out.
+To make the PowPeg able to retrieve the outpoint values used in a segwit peg-out transaction, so they can be provided to the PowHSM to sign the given segwit peg-out.

 ## Backwards Compatibility